JuliaComG/JuliaComG/README.md

 ###

-<p align="left">🌍 I'm from Minas Gerais, Brazil<br>🎓 Student of ONE - Oracle Next Education, a study program created by Oracle in partnership with Alura<br>🌱 Learning: Java, HTML, CSS and JavaScript<br>🎯 Objective: Becoming a back-end developer in Java<br>🎓 Education: Computer Technician from CEFET MG | Graduated in Nursing from UFRJ<br>🌐 Languages: Portuguese (Native) | English (Intermediate - B1)</p>
+<p align="left">🌍 I'm from Minas Gerais, Brazil<br>🎓 Student of ONE - Oracle Next Education, a study program created by Oracle in partnership with Alura<br>🌱 Learning: Java, HTML, CSS and JavaScript<br>🎯 Objective: Becoming a back-end developer in Java<br>🎓 Education: Computer Technician from CEFET MG <br>🌐 Languages: Portuguese (Native) | English (Intermediate - B1)</p>

 ###